 So, what is a CI?
 CI is continuous integration, which means individual code changes from multiple developers are systematically integrated into one software project.
 Continually integrating changes into a central repository, in which builds are run, is one of the basic practices of DevOps.
 Before integrating a new piece of code, automated tools verify its correctness.

-CI processes are based on source code version control systems.
+CI processes as part of CI CD services are based on source code version control systems.
 Other checks, such as code quality tests and review tools, are also available in the version control system.

 The focus of this article is to discuss continuous integration benefits, challenges, best practices, as well as continuous integration tools.